CS 395T - Deep learning seminar - Fall 2019

 After this class you should be able to

-- Read, rate and review deep learning papers
+- Read and understand deep learning papers

 Estimates of required effort to pass the class are:

-- 2-4 hours per week reading / reviewing papers
+- 2-4 hours per week reading

 - 2-10 hours per week of programming